Connect with others who understand.

 Systemic Therapies

-HER2-positive targeted therapy may be combined with other treatment regimens, such as chemotherapy, hormone therapy, and immunotherapy.
+HER2-positive targeted therapy may be combined with other treatment regimens, such as chemotherapy, hormone therapy (also called endocrine therapy), and immunotherapy.
 Talk to your cancer care team about the best treatment option for you.

 Can You Prevent Breast Cancer Recurrence?

 Researchers don’t know why breast cancer comes back in some people and not in others.
 Breast cancer treatments can help reduce your risk of recurrence.
-The prediction of recurrence in this type of cancer is still under study, but the future is promising.
+The prediction of recurrence in this type of cancer is still under study, but advancements in treatment are promising.

 Before targeted therapies for HER2-positive breast cancer, the risk of recurrence within 10 years after treatment was between 30 percent and 50 percent.
 With targeted therapy, about 25 percent of people with HER2-positive breast cancer experience a recurrence within 10 years.

 Other treatments, such as chemotherapy and hormone therapy, can also help reduce your recurrence risk.
+Many people with hormone-positive breast cancer are advised to take maintenance therapy for five to 10 years after other treatments are complete.
 Talk to your cancer care team about the best treatments to help you lower your risk of HER2-positive breast cancer recurrence.

 It may not be possible to prevent breast cancer recurrence.
-However, regular follow-ups with your cancer care team and breast self-exams can help you discover a breast cancer recurrence before it spreads and when it is easier to treat.
+However, regular follow-ups with your cancer care team and breast self-exams can help you discover a breast cancer recurrence before it spreads and when it’s easier to treat.

 Talk With Others Who Understand

 Do you have HER2-positive breast cancer?
 Are you worried about recurrence?
-Share your experiences in the comments below, or start a conversation by posting on your Activities page.
+Share your experiences in the comments below, start a conversation by posting on your Activities page, or connect with like-minded members in Groups.

 Maybell Nieves, M.D. graduated from Central University of Venezuela, where she completed medical school and general surgery training.
 Learn more about her here.